tesfahunfola/hulet-fish-tourism/README.md

 A modern, scalable, and community-driven platform for booking and managing authentic Ethiopian  tourism experiences.
 This monorepo includes both the frontend (Next.js) and backend (Node.js/Express) applications, and is designed to deliver a seamless experience for tourists, hosts, guides, and administrators.

+   **Live Preview**:
+   You can view the deployed frontend at [https://v0-huletfishtourism.vercel.app/](https://v0-huletfishtourism.vercel.app/)

 ---

 ## Table of Contents